 Now we're off and running!
 I'm researching target publishing houses this weekend.
 That's the first step.
 I'll continue to share my "Pathway to Published" journey here on the blog, if you'd care to join me.
 And I hope you will!

-And to my Lord above: I know beyond a doubt that you are guiding this opportunity and using it for your good and for your name.
+My prayer: Lord, thank you for guiding this opportunity.
 I pray that you continue to work through me in this endeavor!